dataloop-ai/dtlpy-documentation/docs_build/glossary/glossary.md

 - Annotation Manager - as an Annotation manager you can create Annotations or QA Tasks, redistribute and reassign these Tasks to annotators, as well as review their Tasks.
 - Annotator - annotators can only work on Annotation and QA Assignments assigned to them.

+### <a name="pagination"></a>Pagination (SDK)
+We use pages instead of a list when we have an object that contains a lot of information.
+The page object divides a large list into pages (with a default of 1000 items) in order to save time when going over the entries.
+You can redefine the number of entries per page with the ‘page_size’ attribute.
+When going over all entries in a page out of multiple pages, we use nested loops to first go to the pages and then go over the entities for each page.

 ### <a name="podtype"></a>Pod type

 ### <a name="polygon"></a>Polygon ([Entity](#entity))